slavaz/luabehave/README.md

     When the Breaker joins the Maker's game
     Then the Breaker must guess a word with 5 characters
 ```
+## Why it was written?

+I was too lazy to search for a suitable BDD-framework on the Internet, so I wrote my own.
+I know about the Cucumber project, but I don't like its Lua implementation...

 ## Installation